StevanFreeborn/OnspringEnd2EndTests/README.md

 ### Run tests against specific target environment

 A helpful script to run tests against a specific target environment without having to alter the `.env` file.
 Note you can pass all the same arguments as you would to `npm run test` to this script.
-But not the `--target` argument should come first followed by `--` and then the rest of the arguments.
+But note the `--target` argument should come first followed by `--` and then the rest of the arguments you want to pass to the test script.

 ```sh
 npm run test:env --target=<target> -- emailBody.spec.ts --project chrome